 In meteorology, a cyclone is an area of closed, circular fluid motion rotating in the same direction as the Earth.
 This is usually characterized by inward spiralling winds that rotate counter clockwise and clockwise of the Earth.
 Most large-scale cyclonic circulations are centred on areas of low atmospheric pressure.
-The largest low-pressure systems are cold-core polar cyclones and extra tropical cyclones which lie on the synoptic scale.
+The largest low-pressure systems are cold-core polar cyclones and attraction and attraction and attraction and attraction and attraction at the synoptic scale.